 Luckily for you, you have the amazing invention of home generators at your disposal.
 Generators serve the purpose of providing you with a temporary electricity fix every time there is a blackout in your home.

 However, the term “generator” is all-inclusive, and there are many different types of generators aside from the one that you may have in your house.
-Each of them has its own distinguishing features, characteristics, and is used for different purposes.
+Each of them has its own distinguishing features, characteristics, and is used for different purposes of platform trolley.

 History of the Generator